keenlabs/Keen-Docs/source/clients/iOS/usage_guide.rst

 Instrumentation
 ---------------

-Now it’s time to actually use the code!
+Now it’s time to actually use the client!

 ^^^^^^^^^^^^^^^
 Register Client